ryandavidhartman/ScalaSchool/docs/Higher-order-functions.md

     sum(x => x * x * x)(1, 10) // sum of cubes 1 & 10
     sum(cube)(1, 10)           // same as above
 ```

+##Notes on methods
+HOFs which are written to take *functions* as input parameters will accept *methods* as input, since
+methods can in general be converted to a function via an eta expansion.

 ![HOF](imgs/rtjvmHigherOrderFunctions.png)